rajatt95/MasterSeleniumFramework/README.md

 2. Custom Enums, Exceptions, Annotations
 3. Serialization and Deserialization using Jackson-Databind dependency
 4. Data Driven testing using JSON file
+5. Icons addition in ExtentReport
-5. Zip the ExtentReports directory into Project path (you can send this Zip file as well as an Attachment in Email)
+6. Zip the ExtentReports directory into Project path (you can send this Zip file as well as an Attachment in Email)
-6. Automatically open the report after tests execution.
+7. Automatically open the report after tests execution.
-7. Send EMail using Java mail API to User(s) with attachment(s).
+8. Send EMail using Java mail API to User(s) with attachment(s).
  - https://mvnrepository.com/artifact/javax.mail/mail/1.4.7
  - https://www.tutorialspoint.com/java/java_sending_email.htm
  - Gmail -> Manage your Google account: